LamininSolutions/mfsql-connector/source/blogs/updating-to-version-4.8.22.62/index.rst

 This routine has only to be run once for each MFSQL Connector database.

+An error with 'Invalid column name 'Deleted' is a good indication to run the above update to reset the 'Deleted' columns.

 Version 4.8.21.61 and 4.8.22.62 has extensive changes in response to the Microsoft Advisory in July 2020 on Framework changes.
 These changes include logical changes in processing the updates and a fundamental change to the treatment of deleted objects.

 Updates in 4.8.22.62